What’s New in 2026

 There are no requirements under DC law for employers to provide paid or unpaid breaks to adult employees.
 However, when employers voluntarily offer meal and rest breaks and their workers are covered by the federal Fair Labor Standards Act (FLSA), they must ensure any breaks shorter than 20 minutes are paid in accordance with this act.
 Longer breaks can be unpaid as long as employees are completely relieved of work duties.

-Under Washington, DC’s Protecting Pregnant Workers Fairness Act, employees who have recently given birth must be given reasonable accommodations in the workplace.
+Under Washington, DC’s Protecting Pregnant Workers Fairness Act, employees who are pregnant, have recently given birth, are breastfeeding, or have a related medical condition must be given reasonable accommodations in the workplace.
 This includes “more frequent or longer breaks,” although the law doesn’t specify the length or frequency.
 Employers don’t have to follow this rule to the extent that it causes their business undue hardship.

 Recordkeeping Requirements